CSC207-UofT/course-project-207-project-dream-team/README.md

 # Course Schedule System

+## License
+MIT License

+Copyright (c) 2021 CSC207-Project-Dream-Team-UofT

 ## System Requirements
 Java (1.7 or later)

+## Goal
+The purpose of this project is to facilitate UofT students with their course arrangements.

 ## Running the program
 Running the project starts with an initially empty timetable arrangement interface that allows the user to make